octo-technology/OpenTezos/docs/smartpy/exam.md

 What can I do with the SmartPy online editor?

-- [x] Write test and run your code
+- [x] Write, test and run your code
 - [x] Visualize the generated Michelson contract and storage code.
 - [x] View the test results as an HTML document.
 - [x] Access a panel of several smart contract templates.